How your Financial Aid is Determined & Disbursed

 - Self Help Aid – Work Study & Student Loans

-Once a student’s financial aid has been determined, they will receive a Financial Aid Award Letter that displays their aid eligibility.
-The student returns the award letter to the Financial Aid Office, indicating which awards they would like to accept and/or decline.
-If a student accepts a Direct Subsidized or Direct Unsubsidized Loan, they must complete their Master Promissory Note and Entrance Counseling
+Once a student’s financial aid has been determined, they will receive a Financial Aid offer that displays their aid eligibility.
+The student accepts their aid on their TrojanHome Portal, indicating which awards they would like to accept and/or decline.
+If a student accepts a Direct Subsidized or Direct Unsubsidized Loan, they must complete their Master Promissory Note and Entrance Counseling.

 A student’s financial aid may be adjusted due to the following conditions:

-- Changes in funding – If NIACC’s funding from federal or state sources is adjusted, a student’s financial aid award may also be adjusted to reflect these changes
+- Changes in funding – If NIACC’s funding from federal or state sources is adjusted, a student’s financial aid offer may also be adjusted to reflect these changes

 - Changes in regulations – Legislative action may result in a change to federal or state sources